BryceLuna/commercials_project/README.md

 ![Image](/images/show_commercials.jpg)

 Could you pick out which images are commercials and which are television shows?
-The sequence alternates commercial-show starting with an image of a commercial on the left.
+From let to right: show, commercial, commercial, show.

 ## Convolutional Neural Network Model
 Why use a CNN for this task instead of a vector or tree based method?
 CNNs are the most flexible tool for image recognition.
 They exhibit properties such as translational invariance that make them well suited for this classification task.